2i2c-org/team-compass/hr/titles/product-community-lead.md

 This is a leadership-level role within 2i2c and focused on Product and Community work.
 As such we should use the GuideStar salary criteria for the “top” position in a relevant category.
 It should be appropriate for an early-mid career leader who has demonstrated some experience in the organizational aspects needed to succeed in this role.

 We'll plan to use the **Top Program Position** job category within GuideStar to define the base salary for this role.
-The median base salary for this role is $122,000.
+The median base salary for this role is $122,000 as of now (mid-2022).

 ## Appendix: Inspiration for the role